Family House in Village

 Photography is by Fotes.

-Here's a description from Stempel & Tesar:
+Here’s a project description from Stempel & Tesar:

 Cesky raj – Stempel & Tesar architekti